kohkimakimoto/essh/website/content/intro/en/managing-hosts.md

 Hosts in Essh can have tags.
 The tags allow you to classify the hosts.

-For instance, edit `esshconfig.lua` to add some hosts and set tags.
+For instance, edit `.esshconfig.lua` to add some hosts and set tags.

 ~~~lua
 host "web01.localhost" {